The Markets Have Spring in their Step

 Why do we so closely examine this one case?
 The answer is in sales.
 Apple revenues were up 27.1% year-over-year from sales of the iPhone, Mac, and revenue from the App store.
 Apple is experiencing tremendous success; however, if we look back to the broader set of companies that have reported earnings we see that over half are missing analyst sales estimates.
 Healthcare, as a sector, is reporting the highest growth in sales, and Consumer Staples has the highest percentage of companies’ beating sales estimates.
 However, for the remainder of the year analysts expect year-over-year declines in earnings and revenues for the next two quarters, and then they expect growth to return in the Fourth Quarter.

-We’ve discussed the Price-to-Earnings (P/E) multiple in recent newsletters, and it is worth revisiting to make a point about the importance of sales.
+We’ve discussed the Price-to-Earnings (P/E) multiple in recent newsletters, and it is worth revisiting to make a point about the importance of sales for spring markets.
 The 10-year average “forward” P/E multiple for the S&P 500 is 14.1, meaning if XYZ Company’s next 12 months of earnings were expected to be $2 then XYZ’s stock price would on average be around $28.20 per share.
 The current forward P/E for the S&P 500 is 17.1, and we can fairly say these stocks are slightly over-valued relative to historic norms.
-The main point here is the stock market does not have a lot of room to move up based on simple P/E multiples.
+The main point here is the stock market in spring does not have a lot of room to move up based on simple P/E multiples.

-There must be strong sales in addition to strong earnings to justify higher stock prices.
+There must be strong sales in addition to strong earnings in the spring market to justify higher stock prices..

 While analysts might expect a couple of weaker quarters for corporate earnings, the American consumer has a lot to be happy about for the most part.
 The dollar is strong so he or she can buy more goods.
 Low oil prices translates to lower gas prices.
 This chart shows us that inflation is relatively low to non-existent.
 Put those conditions together and most would expect to see more spending.